MP Materials

 FAQ

-The 12-month forecast is highly uncertain, with three distinct scenarios.
-The Base Case (50% probability) sees the stock trading between $55 and $75 as it digests its gains and makes progress on its magnet project.
-The Bull Case (25% probability) could drive the stock to $85-$100 on flawless execution and multiple expansion.
-The Bear Case (25% probability) risks a fall to $30-$50 on project delays, funding issues, or a growth scare.
-The most likely outcome is the Base Case, which assumes the company meets lowered expectations but struggles to reignite the explosive momentum of the past year.
+The 12-month forecast is highly scenario-dependent due to MP's binary investment profile.
+The base case (50% probability) sees the stock trading between $55 and $75 as it makes gradual progress on its magnet strategy.
+The bull case (25% probability) could drive the stock toward $100 on flawless execution and major contract wins.
+The bear case (25% probability) could see it fall to $30-$45 on operational setbacks.
+The most likely scenario is the base case, which assumes the company meets analyst revenue consensus of ~$1.73B but continues to burn cash, leading to volatile, range-bound trading.
+The key assumption is that government support remains intact but execution proceeds at a measured pace.

-MP is strictly a long-term investment with a minimum suggested holding period of 3-5 years.
-The company is in a heavy investment phase, and the value creation thesis hinges on the multi-year build-out and commercialization of its downstream magnet business.
-Its high beta (1.91) and history of a -53.79% max drawdown make it far too volatile for short-term trading, where sentiment and commodity price swings can cause severe losses.
-There is no dividend, eliminating income as a reason to hold.
-Only investors prepared to lock up capital for the duration of its transformation should consider owning MP.
+MP is strictly a long-term investment, with a suggested minimum holding period of 3-5 years.
+The company's value creation is contingent on the multi-year build-out and commercialization of its magnet facility, a process that will not be complete for several quarters.
+Its high beta of 1.84 and lack of earnings make it a poor candidate for short-term trading, as price swings can be violent and unpredictable.
+Furthermore, the stock pays no dividend, eliminating any income rationale for short-term holders.
+Only investors willing to wait for the full integration story to play out should consider owning MP, as near-term volatility is guaranteed.